zenml-io/zenml/docs/book/advanced-guide/pipelines/step-metadata.md

 {% hint style="info" %}
 The name of the argument can be anything, only the type hint is important.
-I.e., you don't necessarily need to call your fixtures `params` or `context`.
+I.e., you don't necessarily need to call your `context`.
 {% endhint %}

-## Step Contexts

-The `StepContext` provides additional context inside a step function.
-It can be used to access artifacts, materializers, and stack components directly from within the step.

 ### Defining Steps with Step Contexts